-This Thai chicken salad with peanut dressing is quick, easy, and fresh.
-A great way to use leftover or rotisserie chicken!
-Ready in about 20 minutes.
+This Thai chicken salad with peanut dressing is so fresh, bright, and easy to make!
+It's a great way to use leftover or rotisserie chicken, and it's on your table in just 20 minutes.

 Love cabbage-based salads?
 Try my Simple Creamy Coleslaw Recipe.

 If you love Thai food as much as I do, you'll devour this Thai-inspired chicken salad.
 The peanut, lime, and ginger dressing is made from scratch, and it's incredible.
 Pair it with crunchy cabbage, veggies, and fresh herbs, and you have one flavor-packed salad!

 Maybe the best part is how even picky eaters will enjoy it.
 This super simple salad will be a hit with your entire family.
 I like to consider it a salad for people who don't really like salad.
 It's that good.

 For the salad

 - Coleslaw - any mixture of shredded cabbage and carrots is good!
 You can also chop your own green cabbage and use matchstick carrots.

 - Chicken - use shredded cooked chicken or rotisserie chicken